 CD DVD CD-ROM CD-R CD-RW

-Compact disc: – A compact disc is a non-magnetic storage device the compact discs use optical technology to store the data and therefore, are called optical storage device.
+A compact disc is a non-magnetic storage device the compact discs use optical technology to store the data therefore, are called optical storage device.

 A compact disc is a polished metallic disc with a protective plastic coating.
 A laser beam is used to make holes called pits on the surface of the discs.
 To read the data, the cd drive projects thin beams of laser on the CD.
 The difference in light reflected from the pits and the areas having no pits is sensed by a sensor and is interpreted to read the data on the surface of the disc.

-The advantage of using optical technology is that large amount of fata can stored on optical storage devices as compared to magnetic storage devices a CD can store up to 700 MB of data.
+The advantage of using optical technology is that large amount of data is store on optical storage devices as compare to magnetic storage devices a CD can store up to 700 MB of data.

 CDs are available in three variations: CD-ROM, CD-R and CD-RW.

-CDs are slow in comparison to Hard disc in getting the information stored on them, but they are fast as compared to floppies.
+CDs are slow in comparison to Hard disc in getting the information store on them, but they are fast as compare to floppies.
 They are portable storage devices just like floppies.
 The data is stored on one side only.

 Through DVDs look just like CD, they can hold much more data, for example, a full length movie